the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-checklist.md

 <a name="File/Change level checklist"></a>
 ### File/Change level checklist

-When you're checking individual changes (e.g. pull requests) or files, the code itself becomes the subject of scrutiny.
+When you're checking individual changes or files in a pull request, the code itself becomes the subject of scrutiny.
 Depending on the language, files may contain interfaces, classes or other type definitions, and functions.
 All these should be checked.